autopartsource/aceslint/README.md

 #Compilation
+You will have to have libxml2 installed.
+On a modern Fedora system:
+``dnf install libxml2-devel``

 ##with mysql support
+You will need the mysql client source files.
+``dnf install mysql-devel``

+After you install the mysql-devel package, you should have the client lib files (including ``libmysqlclient.so``) present on your system - probably in /usr/lib/mysql
+If they were installed somewhere else, that will need to be reflected in the ``-L/usr/lib/mysql`` section of the compile command:

 ``gcc -o aceslint `xml2-config --cflags` aceslint.c `xml2-config --libs` -L/usr/lib/mysql -lmysqlclient -lz -DWITH_MYSQL``

-##without mysql support - VCdb features will be disabled
+##without mysql support - PCdb and VCdb features will be disabled
 ``gcc -o aceslint `xml2-config --cflags` aceslint.c `xml2-config --libs` ``